devinhritik/AI-Medical-Assistant-For-Medical-Diagnosis-and-Patient-Assistance/README.md

-# MedAssist AI: Multi-Agent Medical Diagnosis & Research Assistant
+# AI Medical Assistant For Medical Diagnosis and Patient Assistance

-MedAssist AI is an end-to-end, LLM-powered Multi-Agent system for medical imaging research and patient assistance.
+AI Medical Assistant is an end-to-end, LLM-powered Multi-Agent system for medical imaging research and patient assistance.
 It routes user inputs dynamically to custom-built sub-agents for multimodal scan analysis, Retrieval-Augmented Generation (RAG) over clinical reference documents, or general medical dialogue.

 ##  Architecture